Lifting Concrete with Foam, Can it Be Done?

 Concrete Leveling with Foam……?
 I know, right?
 How can you lift concrete with foam?
 Is it strong enough?
 Here is a quick video showing how it works.
 Watch this quick video below to show how this new technology of foam concrete lifting is revolutionizing the way home owners, highways, and businesses repair their sidewalk, driveways, and buildings.

-Replacing concrete rather costs 200% to 400% TIMES the price of lifting or leveling or concrete.
+Replacing concrete costs 200% to 400% TIMES the price of lifting or leveling or concrete.
 Lifting with polyurethane foam is by far the most effective and long-lasting concrete repair method.

 Why not Mudjacking?